eltimster/arc-medtechai/phd-openings.md

 This project aims to improve performance of seizure prediction by linking neural mass models to deep learning techniques.
 Neural mass models have been able to model and reproduce output signals that replicate different types of intracranial EEG recordings.
 Data assimilation with Kalman filters has been successful in investigating how variations in model parameters can lead to the different behaviours.
 However, to use these models for seizure prediction, high fidelity models are needed that incorporate mechanisms of parameter variation that are intrinsic to the model.
 This project will develop augmented neural mass models and deep learning and other machine learning techniques to fit the models to patient-specific iEEG recordings.

+The suitable candidate will have an Honours or Masters degree in Biomedical Engineering, Electrical Engineering, Mathematics, Computer Science, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.

+Key areas involved in the research: advanced signal processing, machine learning, neural modelling

 ## Brain-Computer Interfaces for low-powered mobile/wearable devices

 This project aims to develop a brain-computer interface system with emphasis on low power consumption and small memory requirements, without compromising on accuracy.
 The outcome of this project will be novel CNN models that incorporate spatiotemporal information, produce fast inference, and achieve small memory foot-prints so that they can be deployed in wearable devices or mobile computing platforms.
 The greatest challenge will be to maintain the required accuracy and performance while reducing the model size and the overall latency of the system.

+The suitable candidate will have an Honours or Masters degree in Biomedical Engineering, Electrical Engineering, Mathematics, Computer Science, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.

+Key areas involved in the research: signal processing, machine learning, neural networks, embedded systems